qpdf/qpdf/manual/cli.rst

-   Either or both of user-password and owner-password may be empty strings, though setting either to the empty string enables the file to be opened and decrpyted without a password. key-length may be 40, 128, or 256.
+   Either or both of user-password and owner-password may be empty strings, though setting either to the empty string enables the file to be opened and decrypted without a password. key-length may be 40, 128, or 256.
 Encryption options are terminated by "--" by itself.